Configuration

 generators.tests.enabled | bool | true | Generate test files |

-Global Configuration (~/.config/haft/config.yaml)
+Global Configuration (~/.config/haft/config.json)

 Create a global config file to set user-wide defaults:

-spring_boot: "3.4.0"
+"spring_boot": "3.4.0"

-verbose: false
+"verbose": false

 Global Config Reference